Dual language programme

 Every week you will have approximately eight to twelve hours of lectures and tutorials, with the rest of the time spent studying literature, conducting research and writing papers.
 In the later years, the number of teaching hours decreases to approximately eight hours, while the amount of time you will work independently increases.

 Are you a Dutch-speaking student?
-Then you can also participate in our Dutch Bachelor’s programme in Cultural Anthropology and Development Sociology.
-The Dutch taught programme is exactly the same as the English taught programme.
+If so, you can also join our Dutch-taught bachelor’s programme in Cultural Anthropology and Development Sociology.
+Please note that the curricula of the two programmes may differ.